 Save the tooth

-If a tooth is left untreated, caries can develop further and can severy infect the tooth’s pulp, which can lead to a root canal treatment, gum infection, and even tooth loss.
+If a tooth is left untreated, caries can develop further and can severy infect the tooth’s pulp, leading to a root canal treatment, gum infection, and even tooth loss.

 A broken or a lost feeling won’t mean pain, but if left without an emergency filling the dentine of the tooth remains exposed to bacteria from food and drinks, and can quickly develop a pulp infection.